wkomal9698/devTinder/homework.md

 Validate the data in Signup API
 Install bcrypt package
-Create a passwordHash using bcrypt.hash() and save the user with encrypted password
+Create a passwordHash using bcrypt.hash() and save the user with encrypted password Create login API
+Compare passwords and throw error if email or password is invalid